 The Company is exposed to foreign currency risk.
-The Company's functional currency is the Canadian dollar and a majority of its revenue is derived in United States dollars.
-Purchases are transacted in Canadian dollars, United States dollars and Norwegian krone.
+The Company's functional currency is the United States dollar and a majority of its revenue is derived from that source.
+Purchases are transacted in Canadian dollars and Norwegian krone.
 The majority of the Company's operations are located primarily in Canada.
 Management believes the foreign exchange risk derived from any currency conversions may have a material effect on the results of its operations.
-The financial instruments impacted by a change in exchange rates include our exposures to the above financial assets or liabilities denominated in non-functional currencies.
-The amounts held in US dollars were \$721 (September 30, 2013) and \$1,000 (September 30, 2012).
+The financial instruments impacted by a change in exchange rates include our exposures to the above financial assets or liabilities denominated in nonfunctional currencies The amounts held in US dollars were \$1,169 (March 31, 2013) and \$1,857 (March 31, 2012).

-If the US dollar to Canadian and Norwegian kroner foreign exchange rate changed by 2% this would change the recorded Net Loss by \$13.
+If the US dollar to Canadian and Norwegian Kroner foreign exchange rate changed by 2% this would change the recorded Net Loss by \$19.